 However you’d like!
 Treat your gourmet mushrooms like you would normally treat mushrooms in your favorite dishes.
 Since gourmet mushrooms sometimes have a delicate flavor profile, the best way to truly experience their uniqueness is to gently sauté them in butter or oil until tender.

 Are you ready to give gourmet mushrooms a try?
 R&R Cultivation offers a variety of options to suit your tastes.
 From the delicate oyster mushroom to the earthy Pioppino, you’re sure to find something to suit your tastes and take your dinner to the next level!

-Our Minnesota mushrooms are available at co-ops, Lunds and Byerlys, and farmers' markets in the Minneapolis-St. Paul metro area.
+Our Minnesota mushrooms are available at co-ops, Lunds & Byerlys, Hy-Vee, and farmers markets in the Minneapolis-St. Paul metro area.
 We also deliver our products locally!